 My personal favorite is Anki.
 I like Anki because it has several versions: iPhone application, Android application and computer program.
-Best of all, Anki has a syncing system so you can use the program with the same decks across these multiple platforms.
+Best of all, Anki has a syncing system.
+This means you can use the program with the same decks across these multiple platforms.
 Other popular SRSs include Mnemosyne, Super Memo, and Memrise.
-Just download one of these puppies to your smartphone and use all those little spare minutes standing in the crowded Tokyo trains during rush hour to click your way to JLPT N1.
+Just download one of these puppies to your smartphone.
+You can use all those little spare minutes standing in the crowded Tokyo trains during rush hour to click your way to JLPT N1.

 My own personal strategy revolved around patching up my weaknesses.
 On a previous N1 test, I saw that grammar was my weakest point.
 So I used the JLPT grammar lists at JGram, Tanos, and several other Japanese grammar databases to copy and paste my way to my own personalized Anki JLPT grammar deck.

 Personally, I found it was useful to put the grammar point and its pronunciation on one side and a sentence with that grammar point missing on the other side.
 I was sure to use the “double sided deck” feature.
 If I had trouble remembering the meaning, I would add a description of what the grammar means (in Japanese!) on one of the sides.
 This sounds like a lot, but it worked for me.

 When I passed the JLPT N1, my score on the grammar section was the best out of all the sections (bar listening).
 Thanks, Anki!

 My JLPT N1 vocabulary score was fairly dismal, though — I guess that gives me something to aim for with my next use of Anki.